 Antibiotics are effective for short-term treatment of acute UTIs.
 However, for chronic recurrent UTIs, repeated use of antibiotics may cause side effects.
-These include induction of drug resistant bacteria (superbugs) and other unwanted side effects like yeast infection.
+These include induction of drug resistant bacteria (superbugs) and other unwanted side effects like yeast infection (If you are dealing with a yeast infection you may be interested in https://www.neueve.com/products/reset-and-rejoice ).
 Thus, it is desirable to treat chronic recurrent UTIs without using antibiotics.
 In addition to using NeuEve suppositories and balm cream, taking dietary supplements as a combination can also help prevent UTIs.

 D-Mannose is a simple sugar.
 It forms a part of a structure on the cell surface.
 When the E. coli bacteria gets into the urinary tract, it latches onto the cells by binding to the mannose structure as a receptor, and to cause an infection.

 Two dose are suggested: